 Tip: It is not recommended to buy a small group of Panda Garra.
 In small numbers, they are more aggressive to each other.
 Therefore, it should be either one or at least 4 – 6 of them.

 Nonetheless, the good thing about them is that Panda Garra will not have any issues with other species of fish.
 They simply do not care about anybody.
 Therefore, it makes them a good choice for a community tank of non-aggressive and small fish species.

 Panda Garra are very active and constantly exploring and scavenging around all levels of the tank

 - Peaceful: Yes (with other fish species)

 Feeding Panda Garra

-Actually, the species is omnivorous, it means that the Panda Garra will eat a variety of different foods, including foods that contain protein.
+Actually, the species is omnivorous, which means that the Panda Garra will eat a variety of different foods, including foods that contain protein.
 You can feed the Panda Garra:

 - blood worms,